klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 The container wrapper will then perform the installation in a work directory, create some wrapper commands in the `bin` subdirectory of the directory where you tell the container wrapper tool to do the installation, and it will use SquashFS to create as single file that contains the conda or Python installation.
+So strictly speaking it does not create a container, but a SquashFS file that is then mounted in a small existing base container.
+However, the wrappers created for all commands in the `bin` subdirectory of the conda or Python installation take care of doing the proper bindings.
+If you want to use the container through singularity commands however, you'll have to do that mounting by hand.

-We do strongly recommend to use the container wrapper tool for larger conda and Python installation.
+We do strongly recommend to use the container wrapper tool or cotainr for larger conda and Python installation.
 We will not raise your file quota if it is to house such installation in your `/project` directory.

 ???+demo "Demo lumi-container-wrapper"